Cosmology with galaxy cluster weak lensing: statistical limits and experimental design: Acknowledgments

-We thank Lehman Garrison for providing the Abacus Cosmos simulation suite, and Ying Zu and Chun-Hao To for helpful discussions and comments.
-This work was supported in part by NSF Grants AST-1516997 and AST-2009735 and NASA Grant 15-WFIRST15-0008.
-DHW acknowledges additional support at the IAS from the W.~M.~Keck Foundation.
+We thank the anonymous reviewer for helpful suggestions, Lehman Garrison for providing the Abacus Cosmos simulation suite, and Ying Zu and Chun-Hao To for helpful discussions and comments.
+This work was supported in part by NSF grants AST-1516997 and AST-2009735 and NASA grant 15-WFIRST15-0008.
+D.H.W.~acknowledges additional support at the IAS from the W.~M.~Keck Foundation.
 The computations in this paper were run on the CCAPP condo of the Pitzer Cluster at the \cite{OSC}.